ruudud/devdns/README.md

 The extra options you'll have to add is

-    --dns 172.17.0.1 --dns-search dev
+    --dns 172.17.0.1 --dns-search test

-Replace `dev` with whatever you set as config for `DNS_DOMAIN`.
+Replace `test` with whatever you set as config for `DNS_DOMAIN`.

 `172.17.0.1` is the default IP of the Docker bridge, and port 53 on this host should be reachable from within all started containers given that you've